 - Luna Lovegood's Spectrespecs, which allow her to see "wrackspurts," invisible creatures that float into people's ears and cloud their brains.

 - Mad-Eye Moody's magical glass eye, which allows him to see in all directions and through solid objects and illusions.

 - It's suggested in Hogfather that the reason Mr Teatime can see things that are Invisible to Normals may be that his glass eye is made out of a scrying crystal.

 Live Action TV

-- In Doctor Who episodes "Army of Ghosts"/"Doomsday," the Doctor wears a pair of 3-D glasses designed to see the residual void stuff.
+- In the Two-Part Episode "Army of Ghosts"/"Doomsday," the Doctor wears a pair of 3-D glasses designed to see the residual stuff from the void between universes.

 - The Are You Afraid of the Dark? episode "Tale of the Super Specs," partially inspired by They Live.

 - The gozarian glasses in The Middleman allow people to see (but not hear) ghosts.